ognard/blog/content/posts/osquery.md

 - LIKE
 - BETWEEN

-> Check out [the documentation](https://osquery.readthedocs.io/en/stable/introduction/sql/) for more inormation on querying in Osquery.
+> Check out [the documentation](https://osquery.readthedocs.io/en/stable/introduction/sql/) for more information on querying in Osquery.

 ## Example queries
 ---